fmerg/pymerkle/docs/target/source/proof.rst

-By *Merkle-proof* is meant a path of hashes contained in a Merkle-tree and a rule for combining them into a single hash value, expected to coincide with the root-hash at the moment of path generation; the root-hash is included as commitment on behalf of the tree against some challenge posed by an interested party.
+By *Merkle-proof* is meant a path of hashes contained in a Merkle-tree and a rule for combining them into a single hash value, expected to coincide with the root hash at the moment of path generation; the root hash is included as commitment on behalf of the tree against some challenge posed by an interested party.
 What is actually proven in case of successful verification (that is, when the path of hashes leads to the commitment) depends on the original challenge.
 Interested parties